 We attempted to maximize the coverage of hospitals in the United States by using multiple data sources.
 However, the data sources used in the development of the hospital linkage file vary in ways that affect their characterization of hospitals and their linkages to systems (for example, they use different data collection methods).
+Also, AHA data were from 2021, whereas the OneKey data were from 2022.
 In addition, some hospitals may be missing from the two data sources, and thus would not be reflected in the hospital linkage file.